DevelopIntelligenceBoulder/stay-organized-workshop-express-server/README.md

 # Stay Organized Workshop Server
-This is intended to be the backend for the Stay Organized workshop.
+This is intended to be the back-end for the Stay Organized workshop.

 ## Setup this server locally
 This section will discuss how to get the Stay Organized server up and running locally